The Education of a Christian Prince

-The Education of a Christian Prince (Institutio principis Christiani) is a Renaissance "how-to" book for princes, by Desiderius Erasmus, which advises the reader on how to be a good Christian prince.
-The book was dedicated to Prince Charles, who later became Habsburg Emperor Charles V. Erasmus wrote the book in 1516, the same year that Thomas More finished his Utopia and three years after Machiavelli had written his advice book for rulers Il Principe.
-The Principe, however, was not published until 1532, 16 years later.
+The Education of a Christian Prince (Institutio principis Christiani) is a Renaissance mirror for princes, by Desiderius Erasmus, which advises the reader on how to be a good Christian prince.
+The book was dedicated to Prince Charles, who later became Habsburg Emperor Charles V.

 Erasmus stated that teachers should be of gentle disposition and have unimpeachable morals.
 A good education included all the liberal arts.
 Like the Roman educator Quintilian, Erasmus was against corporal punishment for unruly students.
 He stressed the student must be treated as an individual.
 Erasmus attempted throughout the work to reconcile the writers of antiquity with the Christian ethics of his time.

-The text was written in part to secure Erasmus a position as Prince Charles's tutor.
+The text was written in part to secure Erasmus a position as Prince Charles' tutor.
+He was appointed a tutor to Charles' brother, Ferdinand (later H.R.E.
+Ferdinand I), and became an honorary counselor of H.R.E.
+Charles V.

+Other works

+Erasmus wrote the book in 1516, the same year that Thomas More finished his Utopia and three years after Machiavelli had written his advice book for rulers Il Principe.
+The Principe, however, was not published until 1532, 16 years later.

+A comparison with The Prince is worth noting.
+Machiavelli stated that, to maintain control by political force, it is safer for a prince to be feared than loved.
+Erasmus preferred for the prince to be loved, and strongly suggested a well-rounded education in order to govern justly and benevolently and avoid becoming a source of oppression.

+In 1523, Queen Catherine of Aragon commissioned Juan Luis Vives to write an equivalent book for the female side, The Education of a Christian Woman, for her daughter Mary I.

+Philosophia Christi

+Christian Prince serves as a guide for the teacher and the prince as well as all court personnel who might have any reason to speak to or with him and espouses Erasmus' rhetorical approach to Christocentric political theories and pedagogical praxes which he refers to as the "philosophia Christi."